|hope college > academic departments > pre-professional|

 Pre-Optometry Track at Hope College

+Optometry schools seek students with diverse and broad academic backgrounds.
 Students should select a major area of study that is of interest and that will provide a foundation of knowledge necessary for the pursuit of several career alternatives.
-Optometry schools are most concerned with the overall quality and scope of undergraduate work and not with the specific academic major.
-While many students who are pursuing a career in optometry are interested in the sciences and major in one of the sciences, others with interests in the social sciences, humanities or business may major in one of those areas.
-Optometry schools seek students with diverse and broad academic backgrounds.
+Optometry schools are most concerned with the overall quality and scope of undergraduate work and level of rigor; not with the specific academic major.
+While many students who are pursuing a career in optometry are interested in the sciences and major in one of the sciences, others with interests in the social sciences, humanities, or the arts, may major in one of those areas.

 Students should be aware that optometry school admission committees want to see that a student has learned about the optometry profession through first-hand experience.
 This experience should include a job or volunteer work in a optometry office.
 It should also include job shadowing one or more optometrists in different job environments.
 Optometry school admission committees also look at a student's experiences for evidence that the student is committed to serving others and that the student is able to work effectively with people from diverse backgrounds and of different ages.